 We will set forth in the prospectus supplement the terms, if any, on which a series of debt securities may be convertible into or exchangeable for our ordinary shares or our other securities.
 We will include provisions as to whether conversion or exchange is mandatory, at the option of the holder or at our option.
-We may include provisions pursuant to which the number of ordinary shares or our other securities receive would be subject to adjustment.
+We may include provisions pursuant to which the number of ordinary shares or our other securities that the holders of the series of debt securities receive would be subject to adjustment.